11 Modifications with cadlag paths

 11.2.2 Cadlag modifications

-Let \(X : T \to \Omega \to \mathbb {R}\) be an adapted stochastic process such that one of the two following conditions hold:
+Let \(X : T \to \Omega \to \mathbb {R}\) be an adapted stochastic process which is right-continuous in probability and such that the boundedness condition of Theorem 11.3 holds.
+Then \(X\) has a cadlag modification.

-1. \(X\) is integrable and for every \(t \in T\) the set \(\{ \mathbb {E}[(\mathbb {1}_A \bullet X)_t] \mid A \text{ elementary predictable}\} \) is bounded.
+Let \(X : T \to \Omega \to \mathbb {R}\) be a submartingale.
+Then for every \(t \in T\), the set \(\{ \mathbb {E}[(\mathbb {1}_A \bullet X)_t] \mid A \text{ elementary predictable}\} \) is bounded.

-2. For every \(t \in T\) the set \(\{ (\mathbb {1}_A \bullet X)_t \mid A \text{ elementary predictable}\} \) is bounded in probability.
+As \(X_t\) and \(X_0\) are integrable, the set \(\{ \mathbb {E}[(\mathbb {1}_A \bullet X)_t] \mid A \text{ elementary predictable}\} \) is bounded.

-Let \(X : T \to \Omega \to \mathbb {R}\) be a martingale which is right-continuous in probability.
+Let \(X : T \to \Omega \to \mathbb {R}\) be a submartingale which is right-continuous in probability.
 Then \(X\) has a cadlag modification.

-Let \(X : T \to \Omega \to \mathbb {R}\) be a martingale.
+Let \(X : T \to \Omega \to \mathbb {R}\) be a submartingale.
 Then \(X\) has a modification \(Y\) such that for all \(t \in T\), \(Y\) has left and right limits at \(t\) and such that there is a countable set \(S \subseteq T\) for which \(Y\) is right-continuous on \(T \setminus S\).

 Let \(X : T \to \Omega \to \mathbb {R}\) be a martingale with respect to a right-continuous filtration.
 Then \(X\) has a cadlag modification.